Bilbao

 Vizcaya Bridge, Bilbao

-• Vizcaya Bridge/Puente de Vizcaya: This is a bridge that connects the towns of Potugalete and Las Arenas at the mouth of the river Nervión.
-The bridge was built in 1893 as the first transporter bridge in the world, and it is still in operation with the possibility of carrying cars and passengers across the river on the bridge’s transportable deck.
-The Puente de Vizcaya is a UNESCO World Heritage Site.
+Puente de Vizcaya connects the towns of Potugalete and Las Arenas at the mouth of the river Nervión, which was precisely a busy and important traffic artery that should not be stopped with a bridge.
+The suspension ferry was built in 1893 as the first of these transport bridges in the world, and it is still in operation with the ability to carry cars and passengers across the river on the transportable deck that forms the platform.
+Puente de Vizcaya is included in UNESCO’s list of world cultural heritage.

 Santander, Spain